hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/from-and-joins.md

 ## Join Predicates

-The join predicate is the second parameter of a traditional join with an `ON` clause.
-The join predicate can be any expression that evaluates to a boolean.
+The join predicate is used to match rows in a traditional join with an `ON` clause.
+The join predicate must be any expression that evaluates to a boolean.

 **Note**: In the LiveSQL docs a *boolean expression* is equivalent to a *predicate*.
 They are used interchangeably.